Charmy-Jain/BookVerse/README.md

 # 📚 BookVerse – Explore Your Universe of Books

 **BookVerse** is a modern web app built using **React**, **Tailwind CSS**, and the **Open Library API**.
-It’s designed for **Alex**, a college student who loves discovering, exploring, and saving books effortlessly.
+It’s designed for student who loves discovering, exploring, and saving books effortlessly.

 ---